Chinese property firms Greenland, Macrolink seek overseas growth

 Macrolink also plans to acquire a piece of land for 300 million yuan in Malaysia's Iskandar economic zone, home to the Legoland theme park.
 It will also set up a real estate firm in the southeast Asian country for 50 million yuan.

-Major Chinese developers that have been looking outside China include China Vanke Co Ltd (000002.SZ), Guangzhou R&F Properties Co Ltd (2777.HK) and Country Garden Holdings Co Ltd (2007.HK).
+Major Chinese developers that have been looking outside China include China Vanke Co Ltd, Guangzhou R&F Properties Co Ltd and Country Garden Holdings Co Ltd .
 They have been investing in real estate projects from Los Angeles and London to Sydney and Pattaya as part of diversification plans.

-(Additional reporting by Twinnie Siu in HONG KONG; Editing by Louise Heavens)